ABOUT US

 WE WELCOME YOU

 Welcome to the community and worship of St. Francis Lutheran Church.
 Inspired by God’s wide vision, we celebrate and embrace diversity of households, faith expression, race, gender identity and expression, class, culture, age, sexual orientation, ability, and immigration status.
-We particularly feel called to advocate for lesbian, gay, bisexual, and transgender people.
+Families with children are always welcome, and childcare is provided during the worship service.
+In addition, we particularly feel called to advocate for lesbian, gay, bisexual, and transgender people.
 Our congregation believes that God’s deepest longing is to bring healing and wholeness to all human beings and all creation.

 Like St. Francis of Assisi, after whom this congregation is named, we believe each person is called to be an instrument of God’s healing work in the world.